The future of design tools and why developers should care

 As designers we… need you!
 How many of these tools have you never heard of before?
 How many of them did you wish you could use?
 How many of them do you wish your designer was using?
 How many ideas do you have for improving designer/developer collaboration?

 These are all important questions that require (at least a little bit) of your attention.
 Electron.js is making it super easy for people to “create apps”.
-With your software engineering skills, you can literally whip up a new design tool within a matter of weeks, or days!
+With your software engineering kills, you can literally whip up a new design tool within a matter of weeks, or days!
 With some careful planning and outsourcing I was able to build Motion in a few months.
 And I’m no software engineer.
 But you are! :) The vision for new design tools might be driven by designers, but ultimately, they will be built by developers.